boschresearch/amira_blender_rendering/Readme.md

 a python2 environment.
 One viable workaround is to create a python3 environment from which you run the above commands, i.e.

-1) Create a python3 enviroment with your virtualenv installation, e.g. called 'py3bootstrap'
+1) Create a python3 environment with your virtualenv installation, e.g. called 'py3bootstrap'
 2) $ (py3bootstrap) pip install virtualenv virtualenvwrapper
 3) $ (py3bootstrap) mkvirtualenv blender-venv
 4) Follow the steps above.

-If the aforementioned 4 steps do not work, try to create a python environment using an explicit call to the approriate virtualenv:
+If the aforementioned 4 steps do not work, try to create a python environment using an explicit call to the appropriate virtualenv:

     $ python3.7 .local/lib/python3.7/site-packages/virtualenv.py blender-env